Guide to Beretta 92 Models Through The Years

 Between the open slide design and the new feeding protocol, the new gun mitigated most of the ammo-induced failures, upping the reliability.

-First debuted in 1974, the Beretta Model 92 was truly something special.
-Using a 4.9-inch barrel and having a 15+1 magazine capacity in 9mm Luger, this double-action combat pistol had a frame-mounted safety.
+Introduced in 1974, the first model of the Beretta 92 series began production in 1976, and that initial Beretta Model 92 was truly something special.
+Using a 4.9-inch barrel and having a 15+1 magazine capacity in 9mm Luger, this double-action combat pistol had a frame-mounted safety (similar to the M1911, which was later changed to a slide-mounted safety in subsequent 92 models.)

 The Beretta 92's Classic Grip Logo